 If you are unsure as to whether your research will require approval via the NHS REC or the HRA, please use the HRA Decision Tool.
 The answer to this tool is definitive and it is strongly recommended that you save a copy of the result for your records.

-If you have any additional queries about the specifics of your research project, please use the following contacts:
+If you have any additional queries about the specifics of your research project, please use the following contact:

-- Lynne Macrae for those in the Faculty of Biology, Medicine & Health (email: FBMHethics@manchester.ac.uk)
+- Lynne MacRae for those in all Faculties (email: FBMHethics@manchester.ac.uk)